The kinematic cosmic dipole beyond Ellis and Baldwin: The Ellis and Baldwin formula

 Now, let us assume that the rest frame is the CRF.
-If the observer had no movement with respect to this frame, they would observe a completely uniform background of $N$ objects, this uniformity provided that they are {\it sufficiently far away} that local inhomogeneities can be negligible \citep{gibelyou_dipoles_2012}.
-These objects can be galaxies, quasars, {\it etc.}, but we will consider that there is only one type of object in our data.
-Ellis \& Baldwin \citep{ellis_expected_1984} make the following assumptions.
-First, every object's spectral flux density $S$ has a simple power law dependence on the frequency $\nu$:
+If the observer does not move with respect to this frame, it would observe a completely uniform background of $N$ objects, assuming that they are sufficiently distant for local inhomogeneities to be negligible \citep{gibelyou_dipoles_2012}.
+These objects can be, for example, galaxies or quasars, but we assume only one type of object in our data.
+Ellis and Baldwin \citep{ellis_expected_1984} make the following assumptions.
+First, every object's spectral flux density $S$ has a simple power-law dependence on the frequency $\nu$:

-Secondly, the objects have a power law distribution in the number of objects $N$ above a certain flux $\Slim$:
+Secondly, the objects have a power-law distribution in the number of objects $N$ above a certain flux $\Slim$:

-These two indices $x$ and $\alpha$ completely depend on the type of object we observe, their redshift distribution and the chosen flux cut.
-In the observer's frame, the flux received from one source is boosted by the Doppler effect, and using the power law \eqref{eq:power_law_alpha}, the flux received from this object at a fixed frequency $\nu_\obs$ is:
+These two indices $x$ and $\alpha$ completely depend on the type of object we observe, their redshift distribution, and the chosen flux cut.
+In the observer's frame, the flux received from one source is boosted by the Doppler effect, and using the power law \eqref{eq:power_law_alpha}, the flux received from this object at a fixed frequency $\nu_\obs$ is